kelseyhightower/pipeline/README.md

 curl http://${PIPELINE_IP_ADDRESS}
 ```

-One the pipeline application is deployed to the QA cluster a pull request is send to the pipeline-infrastructure-production GitHub repository.
+Once the pipeline application is deployed to the QA cluster a pull request is send to the `pipeline-infrastructure-production` GitHub repository.
 Review and merge the PR on GitHub:

 ![Image of GitHub UI](images/review-production-pull-request.png)

+Merging the pull-request on the `pipeline-infrastructure-production` GitHub repository will trigger the `pipeline-production-deployment` build trigger.

 ```
 gcloud container builds list